PrincetonUniversity/prsonpipe/README.md

-Welcome to Data Analysis Modules for Neuroimaging, by the Princeton Social Neuroscience Lab
+Welcome to Data Analysis Modules for Neuroimaging by the Princeton Social Neuroscience Lab
 ===========================================

 README.txt's are still under construction.